telerik/kendo-ui-core/docs/controls/editors/datepicker/how-to/date-masking-using-maskedtextbox.md

 There are three notable points to mention:

-* The MaskedTextBox must be initialized first
+* The MaskedTextBox must be initialized first.
-* The MaskedTextBox mask and the DatePicker format must match
+* The MaskedTextBox mask and the DatePicker format must match.
-* The whole approach is not officially supported, and may be prone to limitations and undesired side effects.
+* The whole approach is not officially supported, and may be prone to limitations and undesired side-effects.

 ###### Example